Roger Stone Reveals New Contact With Russians During 2016 Campaign

 The brief – and from this perspective it seems unfruitful – meeting has now resurfaced as part of Special Counsel Robert Mueller’s probe into Russian election meddling and coordination with the Trump campaign.
 Initially, Stone and Caputo refused to disclose ever meeting with the Russian national.
 Now, they claim the meeting was a setup by U.S. law enforcement officials hostile to Donald Trump.

 Stone and Caputo’s conspiratorial claims don’t come out of nowhere, on the contrary.
-The Washington Post has examined the records two men had cited as reason for suspicion, and they show that the man who approached Caputo and Stone is actually a Russian national who has claimed to work as an FBI informant.
+The Washington Post has examined the records two men had cited as the reason for suspicion, and they show that the man who approached Caputo and Stone is actually a Russian national who has claimed to work as an FBI informant.

 Interviews and other documents The Post has examined show that the Russian national – who went under Henry Greenberg and Henry Oknyansky – claimed in a 2015 court filing related to his immigration status that he had provided information to the Federal Bureau of Investigation for nearly two decades.